RaphaelKarg/Laptop-Home-Server/README.md

 1. **Complete Data Ownership:** Deploy a reliable Local Area Network (LAN) File Server / NAS for rapid data transfer and media storage.
 2. **Network-Wide Security:** Implement a DNS-level sinkhole to block ads, malicious domains, and trackers for every device connected to the home router, while encrypting outbound DNS requests.
-3. **Zero-Trust Remote Access:** Establish a secure, encrypted tunnel to the local network from anywhere in the world, completely eliminating the need for vulnerable port forwarding.
+3. **Secure Remote Access (VPN):** Establish a secure, encrypted tunnel to the local network from anywhere in the world, eliminating the need for vulnerable port forwarding.
 4. **Self-Hosted Entertainment:** Run lag-free, dedicated gaming environments (Minecraft) and media streaming platforms (Jellyfin) managed via intuitive web interfaces.
 5. **Hardware Efficiency & Resilience:** Capitalize on the laptop's built-in battery to act as an Uninterruptible Power Supply (UPS), ensuring the server remains active and safely shuts down during unexpected power outages.